Bacterial cells are prokaryotic. Unlike a typical eukaryotic cell... | Study Prep in Pearson+

 1

-Understand the fundamental difference between prokaryotic and eukaryotic cells: Prokaryotic cells, such as bacterial cells, do not have a membrane-bound nucleus, whereas eukaryotic cells do.
+Understand the key difference between prokaryotic and eukaryotic cells: Prokaryotic cells, such as bacterial cells, do not have membrane-bound organelles, while eukaryotic cells do.

-Recall that eukaryotic cells typically contain multiple linear chromosomes enclosed within a nucleus, while prokaryotic cells usually have a single circular chromosome located in the nucleoid region without a surrounding membrane.
+Recall that mitochondria are membrane-bound organelles responsible for energy production in eukaryotic cells; bacterial cells do not contain mitochondria but generate energy through their cell membrane.

-Recognize that eukaryotic cells have a complex cytoskeleton made of microtubules and other components, but bacterial cells have a simpler cytoskeleton structure that lacks microtubules.
+Recognize that bacterial cells lack a membrane-bound nucleus, meaning their genetic material is not enclosed within a nuclear membrane, unlike eukaryotic cells which have a defined nucleus.

-Note that membrane-bound organelles like mitochondria are characteristic of eukaryotic cells and are absent in bacterial cells.
+Note that bacterial chromosomes are typically circular, not linear as seen in eukaryotic cells, which is another distinguishing feature.

-Conclude that the key distinguishing feature of bacterial cells compared to typical eukaryotic cells is that they lack a membrane-bound nucleus.
+Conclude that the correct distinguishing feature of bacterial cells compared to eukaryotic cells is that they lack a membrane-bound nucleus.

 Watch next